vikasbnsl/vikas-bansal/README.md

 **Objective**

-Enhance video playback user experience on WebOS and Tizen smart TVs.
+Enhance video playback experience for users and significantly improve developer productivity on WebOS and Tizen smart TVs.

 **Strategy**